-A few well-placed snippets of free stock video can really bring projects to life, whether they're presentations, websites or your own home-made videos.
+Using free stock videos in the right places of projects can really bring projects to life, regardless of whether they're for presentations, websites or your own home-made videos.

-Finding the right video clips can be tricky, though.
-Many stock video sites charge a subscription fee for their best content.
+But finding the right video clips can be tricky, as many stock video sites charge a subscription fee for their best content.
 Thankfully, there are also places where you can download high quality video clips completely free of charge for both personal and commercial use, with no royalties or strings attached.

 We've put the best free stock photo sites under the microscope and picked those that offer the best combination of video quality, variety of clips, and flexible licensing.
-And to finish your project, check out our guide to the best free video editors.
+And to finish your project, check out our guide to the best video editing software.
 There's something for everyone, regardless of experience.

 The best stock video site overall is: Shutterstock